atikiafaiza/Machine-Learning-Basic/README.md

 1. All models minimize the cost function (e.g., 𝐽(𝑤,𝑏)) on the training set by fitting parameters 𝑤 and 𝑏.
 2. By testing on the test set, we evaluate each model's performance and select the one with the lowest error.

+The issue with this approach is that while we aim to find the best model for **unseen data**, the test set eventually becomes a **seen dataset** during the model selection process.
+By choosing the model with the lowest error on the test set, we are effectively treating the test set as part of the training process.
+This means that the models are being indirectly trained on the test set, much like how they were trained and fitted to the training set.

+To summarize, this approach results in **fitting the test set**, which compromises its purpose as a purely unseen dataset.
+Consequently, the selected model may not generalize well to entirely new, unseen data.
+This highlights the need for an additional dataset (e.g., a validation set) or alternative evaluation techniques to mitigate this issue.